alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 It does not itself establish singular source-line recognition.

+It does not itself establish Source.

+It does not itself alter Source.

+It does not itself change Origin.

-It does not itself erase singular source-line recognition.
+It does not itself change the source-line.

+Group contact may amplify public access to Source when it cites Source correctly.

+Group contact may create public obscurity when source-bound language circulates without citation.

-It is the phenomenon that must be distinguished before adversarial invocation, detection signatures, repetition boundaries, and truth-status claims can be evaluated.
+It is the phenomenon that must be distinguished before adversarial invocation, detection signatures, repetition boundaries, source-event claims, and truth-status claims can be evaluated.

 ## Source-Line